lambdaclass/curse_of_mirra/docs/src/fluid_gameplay.md

 Curse of Myrra is a multiplayer game.
 As such, every action any player performs (moving, attacking, etc) has to go through a centralized server that changes the state accordingly and eventually sends back the new state to players.
 This introduces a huge source of problems when trying to render the game smoothly: there is an unreliable network in between.

-Below we go over the problems that arise from networking, how we solved some of them, and how we might improve these solutions in the future.
-This section is going to be long, full of explanations and videos showing different issues that arise from playing through a network.
+Here we'll address the problems that arise from networking, how we solved some of them, and how we might improve these solutions in the future.
 I HIGHLY encourage anyone reading this to actually try this stuff out by themselves.
 The way we judge whether we have done a good job or not is if the game feels good to play.
-Ultimately, that is the only metric that matters here.
+Ultimately, that's the only metric that matters here.

-The main thing we will discuss is *movement*, as it is the most basic element of the game that needs to render smoothly.
+The main thing we'll discuss is *movement*, as it is the most basic element of the game that needs to render smoothly.
 Constant jitters/stutters in movement are the hallmark of code that is not robust enough to handle multiplayer gameplay.

 Most of the ideas presented here are not new, and were taken primarily from the following articles: